-Figure A86: FTR Funding by Type of Constraint and Control Area 2018
+Figure A79: FTR Funding by Type of Constraint and Control Area 2019

-D. Balancing Congestion Revenues
+C. Balancing Congestion Revenues

 Balancing congestion revenues are congestion collections in the real-time market based on deviations from day-ahead congestion outcomes.
 The magnitude of balancing revenues should be small if the day-ahead market accurately forecasts the real-time network capabilities.
-However, balancing congestion revenue shortfalls can be large and result in substantial costs to MISO's customers if the day-ahead model is not fully consistent with the real-time topology of the system.
+However, balancing congestion revenue shortfalls can be large and result in substantial costs to customers if the day-ahead model is not fully consistent with the real-time network topology.

 For example, if MISO does not model a particular constraint in the day-ahead market and it binds in real time, MISO can accumulate a substantial amount of negative balancing congestion costs.
-This occurs because the failure to model the constraint can allow participants to schedule more flows over the constraint in the day-ahead market than can be accommodated in real time.
-The negative revenues incurred by MISO to "buy back" the day-ahead flows, or balancing congestion costs, must be collected through an uplift charge to MISO's customers.
+Failure to model the constraint can allow participants to schedule more day-ahead flows over the constraint than are possible in real time.
+The costs to "buy back" the day-ahead flows, or balancing congestion costs, must be collected through an uplift charge to MISO's customers.

-Figure A87: Balancing Congestion Revenues
+Figure A80: Balancing Congestion Costs

-To understand balancing congestion revenues, Figure A87 shows these amounts disaggregated into (1) the real-time congestion revenues (costs) collected by having to increase (or reducing)) the MISO flows over binding transmission constraints and (2) the M2M payments made by (or to) PJM and SPP under the Joint Operating Agreements (JOAs).
+To understand balancing congestion revenues, Figure A80 shows these amounts disaggregated into (1) the real-time congestion revenues (costs) collected by having to increase (or reducing) the MISO flows over binding transmission constraints and (2) the M2M payments made by (or to) PJM and SPP under the Joint Operating Agreements (JOAs).
 For example, when PJM exceeds its flow entitlement on a MISO-managed constraint, MISO will re-dispatch to reduce its flow and generate a cost (shown as negative in the figure).
 PJM's payment to MISO for this excess flow is shown as a positive revenue to MISO.
 We have also included JOA uplift in the real-time balancing congestion costs.
 JOA uplift results from MISO exceeding its Firm Flow Entitlement (FFE) on PJM M2M constraints and having to buy that excess back from PJM at PJM's shadow price.
 Like other net balancing congestion costs, JOA uplift costs are part of revenue neutrality uplift costs collected from load and exports.